 Both taunts and strange quality items have a good demand in TF2 (generally speaking) so buying and selling these types of items have in the past been a good way of making some profit for me.
 I stopped dealing with these kinds of items just because the amount of (trading bot) sellers and buyers are so many that there’s not much profit to make.

-What you can do instead is to take advantage of the low prices are for these items when buying for keys and metal, reselling these items for keys and metal usually won’t give you that much profit, instead you can try and sell them on other platforms, the Steam market, Marketplace.tf or OPskins to name a few, the prices varies greatly from platform for platform in my experience.
+What you can do instead is to take advantage of the low prices for these items when buying for keys and metal, reselling these items for keys and metal usually won’t give you that much profit, instead, you can try and sell them on other platforms, the Steam market, Marketplace.tf or Bitskins to name a few, the prices varies greatly from platform for platform in my experience.

 Trading in other games

-There’s other games on Steam that has a active trading community and economy, TF2 trading is great, I have tried my luck in other other games too, here are a few guides for other Steam games that you can check out, happy trading!
+There are other games on Steam that have an active trading community and economy, TF2 trading is great, and I have tried my luck in other games too, here are a few guides for other Steam games that you can check out, happy trading!

 Trading Steam Trading Cards

-The plus site of dealing with trading cards is that there’s so many cards out there and some people don’t really care for them and just want to get rid of them.
+The plus side of dealing with trading cards is that there are so many cards out there and some people don’t really care for them and just want to get rid of them.